shuky19/Converter-Ruby-Gem/README.md

 Getting started
 ---------------

-Create two type you would like to convert between them.
+Create two classes

+The first one should be normal class like Person:.

     class Person
       attr_accessor :fname